What are periodic fever syndromes?

-TRAPS is a genetic disease with an autosomal dominant (one gene defect is enough to result in having the disease) inheritance.
+Tumor necrosis factor receptor associated periodic syndrome (TRAPS) is a genetic disease with an autosomal dominant (one gene defect is enough to result in having the disease) inheritance.
 That means that either one of the parents is ill with a variant of the disease or that the gene defect was newly formed in the child with the disease (de novo mutation).
-Besides episodes of fever, other symptoms include abdominal pain, diarrhea, migratory (moves from one place to another) painful red skin rashes, muscle pain and swelling around the eye.
-The gene defect was only recently discovered.
-The former name of this syndrome was Familial Hibernian fever.
+Apart from episodes of fever, other symptoms can include:

 What causes TRAPS?

-TRAPS is due to a gene defect in a protein called Tumor Necrosis Factor Receptor (TNFR), which leads to an increase of the patient’s normal inflammatory response.
+TRAPS is caused by a gene defect in a protein called tumor necrosis factor receptor (TNFR), which leads to an increase of the patient’s normal inflammatory response.
 The protein that causes inflammation, called tumor necrosis factor (TNF), overacts, since the receptor (TNFR) that usually binds to TNF is not present to control its activity.
 Infection, trauma or psychological stress may trigger episodes.
 However, not every person that has a gene defect will have the clinical signs of TRAPS.

 Patients with TRAPS will have episodes of symptoms throughout their life.